After the Storm (2016 film)

-After the Storm (海よりもまだ深く, Umi yori mo Mada Fukaku) is a 2016 Japanese family drama film edited, written, and directed by Hirokazu Kore-eda.
+After the Storm (海よりもまだ深く, Umi yori mo Mada Fukaku) is a 2016 Japanese family drama film written, directed and edited by Hirokazu Kore-eda.
 It was screened in the Un Certain Regard section at the 2016 Cannes Film Festival and was released in Japan on May 21, 2016.
 The film received acclaim from critics.

 Plot

 Dwelling on his past glory as a minor prize-winning author from a single novel, Ryota (Hiroshi Abe) wastes any money he makes as a private detective on gambling and can barely make ends meet or pay child support for his son.
 He makes extra money by offering his own services to the detective agency's clients or blackmailing them.
 Though he is offered a contract to write for a manga series with an upcoming artist, his personal pride prevents him.

 After the death of his father, his aging mother Yoshiko (Kirin Kiki) seems to be moving on with her life with hobbies with the local elderly ladies.
 Ryota finds his sister Chinatsu is visiting their mother frequently and suspects she is trying to sponge off her; he later learns their mother is to fund his sister's daughter's new figure skating lessons from her social pension.
 His sister in turn suspects Ryota's visits are for getting money from their mother and recounts an old hiding place where their mother successfully hid money from their gambler father.
 When Ryota checks it later he is pleased to find what he thinks is cash, only to unwrap cardboard and a note to him from his sister.

 Ryota is trying to get back with his ex-wife Kyoko (Yoko Maki), who has grown tired of Ryota's excuses for his continual failure to pay child support, and threatens to stop letting him spend time with their young son, Shingo (Taiyo Yoshizawa).
 Ryota is aware that Kyoko has a new boyfriend and fears her remarriage would end his relationship with Shingo.
 During a stormy summer night, sheltering from the typhoon with his family at his mother's home, his ex-wife says it is truly over with them and grown-ups cannot live only with love; planning is required as well and Ryota isn't cut out to be a family man – if he were, he would have behaved as one earlier.
 Ryota understands and attempts to take back control of his existence and to find a lasting place in Shingo's life.
 He uses the storm as a chance to bond with his son by repeating a memorable experience he once had with his father, sheltering in a local playground as the storm rages.

 The next morning, they resume their lives.